dinnasty/ant-colony-optimization/README.md

 # Ant Colony Optimization

-This repository has been created to archive a small school project that attempts to find a good approximate solution to the **Traveling Salesman** problem using an [Ant Colony Optimization](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) algorithm in Python.
+This repository has been created to archive a small school project that attempts to find a good approximate solution to the **Travelling Salesman** problem using an [Ant Colony Optimization](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) algorithm in Python.

 ### Instructions